Find A Dealer Near You!

 Although radon is a constant problem you should always be aware of, there are certain times of the year and conditions that can cause radon levels to fluctuate within your home.
 Small fluctuations may occur during the hot summer months.

-Radon is a serious danger, created within the earth by the decomposition of radioactive metal uranium.
+Radon is a danger, created within the earth by the decomposition of radioactive metal uranium.
 As uranium breaks down underground, it releases a colorless, odorless, tasteless gas known as radon.
 Discovered in the late 1800’s, the gas was quickly identified as a serious threat to respiratory health.
 Being undetectable without professional-grade testing, the gas is inhaled through the nose and mouth, allowing the harmful particles to find a home within the lungs where they will slowly build up over time, taking years to develop into pronounced health issues.
 As the years go by, this raises the risk of lung cancer.
 The EPA and US Surgeon General have estimated that more than 20,000 lung cancer deaths in the United States alone each year, second only to smoking and tobacco product use.

 The gas ends up in your home by finding small entry points, such as cracks, construction joints, and gaps around plumbing, or through exposed earth in the basement or crawl space.